JonToler/Portfolio-/README.md

 ## Description

 _This is a Portfolio for the Jon Toler.
-I was created using; Atom, HTML,CSS, and Bootstrap_
+I was created using; Atom, HTML,CSS, and Bootstrap.
+Also incorporated are the HTML tags:p, h, ul, ol, li, em, strong, a, img, div,and span._

 ## Known Bugs